wp-plugins/wp-category-tag-could/readme.txt

 * nofollow: set to 1 to make all link nofollow
 * cache: set to 1 to cache the rendering of the cloud
 * timeout: the cache timeout in seconds
+* width: width of the 3D canvas.
+0 means no specific width set.
+Use this to define the size of the generated canvas (to prevent pixelization due to stretching)
+* height: height of the 3D canvas.
+0 means no specific height set.
+Use this to define the size of the generated canvas (to prevent pixelization due to stretching)
 * zoom: initial zoom factor e.g. 1
 * smallest: smallest font size in percent of the default font size e.g. 75
 * largest: largest font size in percent of the default font size e.g. 200